zircleUI/docs/docs/tutorial/README.md

 ::: tip

 I'm currently working on **Zumly**, which is a step forward to create zoomable web apps.
-You can be one of the first to try **Zumly** by joining our mailing list.
+You can be one of the first to try **Zumly** by joining our mailing list!!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">